 Due to these reasons, data-driven decision-making is being embraced by companies.
 The data can work as a benchmark score that helps in the verification of current efficiency.
 With up-to-date data, businesses can streamline their existing process.
 In addition, it leads to a reliable prediction of future outcomes.

 A survey conducted by Harvard Business Review confirms that the data-driven approach is fruitful.
 The executives of Fortune 1000 are affirmative that their business has experienced a decrease in expenses.
 According to stats, 49% of the companies are satisfied using a data-driven approach.

 It is crucial to make business decisions based on evidence extracted from the data.
 This is due to technological change and a cultural shift that pushes every business to adopt it.
 An organization operating for more than a decade has an excessive amount of data.
 They require a data-driven model to utilize it for the better.

-Unfortunately, several businesses are incapable of transforming old useful data into actionable insight.
+Unfortunately, several businesses are incapable of transforming old valuable data into actionable insight.
 If a business desires to survive in the modern era, they require access to impactful data.
-They have to come out of the “we are following this process since ever” phase.
+They have to come out of the “we have been following this process since ever” phase.

-Once the organization is capable of utilizing its data, there come two major issues.
+Once the organization is capable of utilizing its data, there come two significant issues.
 Firstly, concerns with data privacy regulations.
 Secondly, the enhancement of consumer awareness.

 The customers are always aware of the consequences of a data breach.
 Hence, they opt for those organizations that are crystal clear about data collection and analytical processes.
 It is the right of the consumer to know who is going to access their data and how.

-How to achieve the balance between the both
+How to achieve the balance between them both

 It is a common belief that data analytics and data privacy are conflicting mechanisms.
-They both cannot go hand in hand and compromise over any is the ultimate result.
+They both cannot go hand in hand, and compromise over any is the ultimate result.
 Guess what?
-There is a way to strike balance between both.
+There is a way to strike a balance between both.

 1. Holistic Approach to Comply with Data Privacy Regulations